The State Department reinstates an old font, in a typeface about-face

 And well before the Trump administration started specifying federal agencies' fonts, it was restricting the words they could use.

 The Health and Human Services Department removed entire webpages devoted to topics like LGBTQ health and HIV, while the Department of Energy instructed employees to avoid using terms including "climate change" and "sustainable."
-Just this week, court filings emerged showing the administration's six-page list of words the federal Head Start programs cannot use, including "disability," "race" and "women."
+Just this week, court filings emerged showing the administration's six-page list of words some Head Start programs cannot use in their federal funding applications, including "disability," "race" and "women."

 Copyright 2025 NPR